Stalker Jailed for Harassing Woman and Threatening to Expose Private Photo

 Breaking Court Orders and Haunting Victim

-On Friday, March 13, Nottingham Crown Court sentenced Vaduva to 11 months behind bars.
-He also received a five-year restraining order covering the victim and another person linked to the case.
+On Friday, March 13, Nottingham Crown Court sentenced Vaduva to 11 months in prison.
+He was also slapped with a five-year restraining order protecting both the victim and another person connected to the case.

 Detective Constable David Passmore said: “Vaduva showed a complete disregard for his Domestic Violence Protection Order and continued his campaign of harassment, causing immense distress to the victim.”